 Don’t get discouraged – view online community engagement as an ongoing strategic process, a long-term campaign rather than a single event.
 Online engagement is not something you can do once and expect everyone to ‘attend.’

 Municipalities are becoming more and more savvy at reaching out and listening to stakeholders online.
-It’s a wonderful way to engage local communities and is revolutionizing the way people contribute to the municipal public consultation process.
+Public consultations can be a productive way to engage local communities, and are an effective way to encourage citizens to contribute to municipal processes.